chrismathew3/log-assistant/README.md

 Quick Start
 -----------

-1.  **Set up the Postgres DB**

-    *   The Prisma schema expects a valid Postgres connection.
-By default, the schema is hosted with Prisma’s Data Proxy or a local Postgres instance.
-Make sure you have your DATABASE\_URL set in .env.

-2.  `pnpm install`

-3.  # from the root `pnpm --filter @workspace/prisma-postgres run migrate-dev` This will run Prisma migrations against your Postgres database.
+1. `pnpm i` in the root of the monorepo
+2. `.env` to both the `server` / `web` folders in their root respectively
+3. `pnpm run generate` in the root of the monorepo
 4. `pnpm run build` This compiles the shared libraries (openai-llm, s3-uploader, ui, etc.) so they can be consumed by apps/server and apps/web.

-5.  `pnpm run dev` By default, apps/server (Node/Express) will start on port 8080. apps/web (Next.js) will start on port 3000.
-You can then open [http://localhost:3000](http://localhost:3000) to view the UI and submit logs.
+5.  open a terminal for each web & server and run `pnpm dev` in each
+6.  you should be good now :)

 Using shadcn/ui in the ui Package